 At this time, IV ketamine therapy is typically not covered by insurance.
 We have been seeing a gradual shift as some insurers are providing at least partial coverage.
 We are hopeful that the treatment will be more universally covered in the near future.
-Upon request, you can provide your insurance information, and we will generate a superbill and submit it to insurance on your behalf.
+Upon request, we will generate a superbill that you can submit for reimbursement.
 We recommend calling your insurance company in advance to verify possible benefits or reimbursement.

 For mood disorders, we recommend a series of six infusions to be given within 2-6 weeks.
 We will work with you and your referring provider to determine the effectiveness of the treatment.
 This can be highly subjective and largely based on how you feel and your response to questionnaires designed to track your progress.
 After the initial series, most patients gradually space the infusions apart for weeks to months or longer.

 For chronic pain disorders, the schedule is much more variable, depending on your exact condition.
 Most patients begin with one or two infusions to gauge how effective the treatment is.
 We will work with you to design a treatment plan for your specific needs.

 You must have a referral from a licensed healthcare provider that is authorized to diagnose your condition.